sampson-q/flasklite/README.md

 # flasklite

-flasklite is meant to provide a simple but powerful structure for Flask projects.
+flasklite is meant to provide a simple structure for Flask projects.

 ## How to Run
 > 1. Clone repository: <code>git clone https://www.github.com/sampson-q/flasklite</code>